 1. Download the Instagram app

-2. Create a non-business Instagram account
+2. Create a personal account

 3. Selecting your username and password

-5. Uploading a profile picture for your account
+4. Uploading a profile picture for your account

-6. Switch to an Instagram business account profile
+5. Switch to an Instagram business account profile

 From there, you’ll scroll down until you see the option to “Try Instagram Business Tools.”
 Select this, then click through the slideshow until you’re prompted to connect your Instagram to your Facebook business page.

-7. Complete your Instagram business profile
+6. Complete your Instagram business profile

-Before you start posting pictures and videos, you’ll want to fill out your Instagram bio and contact information fields.
+Before you start posting pictures and videos, be sure to fill out your Instagram bio and contact information fields.
 This will ensure that anybody visiting your profile has an idea of what you do, where you’re located, and how they can contact your team.
 This can be done at any time by simply hitting "Edit Profile" on your profile page.
 Now that you’ve successfully turned your Instagram profile into a business profile, you can start building it out with some information about your organization and brand.

-8. Start filling your business account with valuable content
+7. Start filling your business account with valuable content

 Congratulations!
 Your Instagram business profile is complete.
 It’s time to start filling your page with the exciting content your audience seeks.

 Utilizing your new Instagram business account